tewhatuora/api-standards/docs/api-development/02-API Design.md

 The following considerations emerge when looking to develop APIs in the health sector:

-- Understand your data, understand your consumers.
-Before starting work on APIs, gain a good understanding of what data you hold, the complexity of that data, its relationships to other data, the downstream dependents on that data and potential consumers of the data.
-It is also a good idea to understand your consumers' drivers and downstream usage or customers.
+- Understand your data, understand your API consumers.
+Before starting work on APIs, gain a good understanding of what data you hold, the complexity of that data, its relationships to other data, the downstream dependents on that data and potential API consumers of the data.
+It is also a good idea to understand your API consumers' drivers and downstream usage or customers.

 - Design for REST.
 If the interaction appears RESTful then develop a